openshift/api/tools/codegen/README.md

 These additional arguments may be provided when using the `swaggerdocs` generator:
 - `--swagger:output-file-name` -  Defines the file name to use for the swagger generated docs for each group version.
   When omitted, defaults to `zz_generated.swagger_doc_generated.go`.
-- `--swagger:enforce-comments` - Defines whether the generator should enforce that all fields have a comment or not.
+- `--swagger:comment-policy` - Defines the policy to use when a field is missing documentation.
+Valid values are 'Ignore', 'Warn' and 'Enforce'.
+  The default policy is 'Warn'.
+Missing comments will be ignored when the policy is set to 'Ignore', a warning will be produced when the policy is set to 'Warn', and the generator will fail when the policy is set to 'Enforce'.
 Only effective when combined with `--verify`.
-When not specified, a warning will be emitted for each missing comment.

 ## Using configuration files